lyteword/chspurgeon-tod/volume-7/psalm-126.md

 They sow *in obedience* :this is also a blessed seed, that will not fail to prosper Wheresoever it is cast.
 "If ye keep my commandments"; this is the seed: "ye shall abide in my love" (Joh 15:10); this is the harvest.
 (Ro 6:22), "Ye are become servants to God, and have your fruit unto holiness"; this is the sowing: "and the end everlasting life"; this is the reaping. *Obedientia in tetris, regnabit in coelis* ,—he that serves God on earth, and sows the seed of obedience, shall in heaven reap the harvest of a kingdom.

-They sow *in repentance* ;and this seed must needs grow up to blessedness...Many saints have now reaped their crop in heaven, that sowed their seed in tears.
+They sow *in repentance* ;and this seed must needs grow up to blessedness...
+Many saints have now reaped their crop in heaven, that sowed their seed in tears.
 David, Mary Magdalene, Peter: as if they had made good the proverb, "No coming to heaven with dry eyes."
 Thus nature and God differ in their proceedings.
 To have a good crop on earth, we desire a fair seedtime; but here a wet time of sowing shall bring the best harvest in the barn of heaven.
 "Blessed are they that mourn"; this is the seeding: "for they shall be comforted" (Mt 5:4); this is the harvest.

 They sow in renouncing the world, and adherence to Christ; and they reap a great harvest.
 "Behold", saith Peter to Christ, "we have forsaken all, and followed thee" (Mt 19:27); this is the seeding.
 "What shall we have therefore?"
 What?
 "You shall sit on twelve thrones, judging the twelve tribes of Israel" (Mt 19:28-29); all that you have lost shall be centupled to you: "and you shall inherit everlasting life"; this is the harvest.
 "Sow to yourselves in righteousness, and reap in mercy": Ho 10:12.